stevewanless/dump/README.md

   echo "</pre>";
 ```

-So I wrote this handy little function that does a even better job.
+And seeing how cfdump() in ColdFusion works I got a little jealous.
+So I wrote this handy little function thats better than print_r().
 It loops through nested arrays and objects and leaves these table initially collapsed so it's easier to view.

+Works on strings, arrays and objects (public variables only).

+### dependencies

-Requires jQuery and will output a script that checks for jQuery and if not already loaded will load it from Google's CDN.
+None, sort of.
+It requires jQuery but will output a script that checks for jQuery and if not already loaded will load it from Google's CDN.

 ### instructions

-include the file dump.php or copy and paste the function into a common include file so it's loaded then dump you variables to your hearts content like this;
+Include the file dump.php or copy and paste the function into a common include file so it's loaded then dump you variables to your hearts content like this;

 ```php
   dump($var);